Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Introduction

 Contemporary relativistic ray-tracing codes often achieve their remarkable speeds at the cost of decreased flexibility and user-friendliness.
-For example, the metric derivatives required for calculation in curved space-times are often hard-coded (cf. \citealt{FANTASY}).
-However, ray-tracing simulations through non-Kerr metrics are becoming more common and have been used to constrain the spacetime geometry of black holes with the Event Horizon Telescope (see e.g., \citealt{2020PhRvL.125n1104P,2021PhRvD.103j4047K,EHT_14} for gravitational tests and e.g. \citealt{Medeiros2020,Younsi2023} for simulations of non-Kerr metrics).
-Frequently, the user must manually calculate and implement a significant amount of new code whenever they want to work with a new metric.
-This procedure is not only cumbersome and time consuming but can also be error prone.
+For example, the metric derivatives required for calculation in curved space-times are often hard-coded (cf.~e.g., \citealt{FANTASY}).
+However, ray-tracing in non-Kerr metrics has become an increasingly common method to help constrain the near-horizon black hole spacetime geometry with the Event Horizon Telescope (see e.g., \citealt{2020PhRvL.125n1104P,2021PhRvD.103j4047K,EHT_14} for gravitational tests and e.g. \citealt{Medeiros2020,Younsi2023} for simulations of non-Kerr metrics).
+Frequently, the user must manually calculate and implement a significant amount of new code to work with a new metric.
+This procedure is cumbersome, time consuming, and also error prone.